 Create an Asthma or COPD Travel Pack to ensure you have all of the medicines and instructions you need in one, easily accessible place.
 When creating your Travel Pack consider including:

 - Copies of your Asthma Action Plan or COPD Action Plan

 - An extra written prescription in case medication is lost or destroyed

 - Insurance card and healthcare provider contact information

-- Both quick-relief and controller medications (make sure there is enough to get you through your stay, and extra in case you get held-over unexpectedly)
+- Both quick-relief and controller medications (make sure there is enough to get you through your stay plus extra in case you get held-over unexpectedly)

 - A spacer

 - A Peak Flow Meter, if prescribed by your healthcare provider

 - Allergy medication

 When to Seek Medical Attention: